DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 > We do these things not because they are easy, but because we thought they were going to be easy

 I quickly got the FOV mapping project working with *Salvage Wars*, but the long bake times really slowed down map design.
-I also noticed behavior on cliffs wasn’t as I expected (more on that later).
-When I looked into the algorithm, I realized while the runtime calculation was super fast with GPU parallelism, the baking code was only using one thread.
+I also noticed behavior on cliffs wasn't as I expected (more on that later).
+When I looked into the algorithm, I realized that while the runtime calculation was super fast with GPU parallelism, the baking code was only using one thread.

 I figured Unity's [batched raycasting API](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/RaycastCommand.html) with `RaycastCommand` would be a quick fix for the millions of raycasts we were doing, especially since each cell is calculated independently.
 I definitely underestimated the amount of refactoring required and complicated debugging involved.
-Finding good resources online with other usage of \`RaycastCommand\` was hard, so I decided to record my learnings for the future.
+Finding good resources online with other usage of `RaycastCommand` was hard, so I decided to record my learnings for the future.
 (Thanks Marnel Estrada for this [excellent blog post.](https://coffeebraingames.wordpress.com/2023/05/22/how-to-use-raycastcommand/)) While it didn't turn out to be easy, I'm happy with the performance improvement in the end.

 After analyzing the bake algorithm and writing the above summary to understand it, it was time to begin the conversion.
-Fundamentally, the single threaded code was one giant nested for loop putting each of the steps in order and all state variables were just tracked as single loop-scoped variables.
-The main refactoring would be to re-arrange the code to process multiple cells in parallel, which would require upgrading state variables from single loop-scoped variables into arrays of variables, or often `NativeArray`s which can be passed to/from the Job system.
+Fundamentally, the single-threaded code was one giant nested for loop putting each of the steps in order and all state variables were just tracked as single loop-scoped variables.
+The main refactoring would be to rearrange the code to process multiple cells in parallel, which would require upgrading state variables from single loop-scoped variables into arrays of variables, or often `NativeArray`s which can be passed to/from the Job system.

 The first stage was the easiest to convert, which was finding the ground height for each cell center.
-I created a small struct for the per-cell `GroundHeightData` and created a large array of that to cover the entire map. `NativeArray`s can only be one dimensional, so I also created just a 1D c# managed array for the ground heights to start getting used to converting to and from 1d and 2d indices.
+I created a small struct for the per-cell `GroundHeightData` and created a large array of that to cover the entire map. `NativeArray`s can only be one dimensional, so I also created just a 1D C# managed array for the ground heights to start getting used to converting to and from 1D and 2D indices.
 Then we just have a for loop over the batches, with an inner for loop to populate the buffer.
-I took care to only allocate the NativeArray command and result buffers once before loop.
+I took care to only allocate the NativeArray command and result buffers once before the loop.

 ```csharp
 for (int i = 0; i < currentBatchSize; ++i)